Martin Hoberg Hedegaard: The X Factor 2008

+Performances during X Factor

 2009–2014: Songwriting

 After the release of his album Show The World, Martin focused on his career as a songwriter and producer.
 He went on to write numerous K-pop singles including "Black Suit" by Super Junior, "Galaxy Supernova" by Girls' Generation, "El Dorado" by Exo, and "뒷모습 (Steppin')" by TVXQ.

-His first and only album as Martin "Show The World" sold 100.000 copies.
+His first and only album as Martin "Show The World" sold 100,000 copies.

 2015–present: Saveus

 During his time as a songwriter, Martin also worked on his own material.
 In 2015, he debuted at the Danish "P3 Guld" award-show with a live performance of his first single "Levitate Me".
-Not even the shows own production-team knew who Saveus was until it was revealed during his performance.
-"Levitate Me" charted at number 1 on iTunes and was picked as "Song of The Week" by P3.
+It charted at number 1 on iTunes and was picked as "Song of The Week" by P3.
 In November 2015, he supported the British pop band Years & Years on their European tour In 2016 he released the EP "Will Somebody Save Us" and went on his first tour around Denmark, selling out numerous shows in Copenhagen.
 During 2017 Saveus single "Watch The World" was picked up by Elton John on his radio show Rocket Hour.

 In 2018, he released his debut album Neuro with the singles "Ready to Die" and "Time Can Heal a Man", with both singles gaining radio-airplay.
-The same year he opened the iconic Orange Stage at Roskilde Festival with an audience of more than 60,000 people, which was praised by critics.
+The same year he opened the Orange Stage at Roskilde Festival with an audience of more than 60,000 people, which was praised by critics.